Bill Pearl, the legendary bodybuilder, died this morning at 91. This is his story.

 Pearl entered two San Diego area bodybuilding contests in 1952, winning one.
 Then in 1953, the year he turned 23, he won, in order, Mr. Southern California, Mr. California, Mr. America, and Mr. Universe.
 He had only just begun and already he’d conquered the world of bodybuilding.
 “No one was more shocked than I was,” Pearl remembered of the Mr. America win.
 “Until that moment I hadn’t given competition serious consideration; my only real goal was to gain strength and size.
 Winning that contest changed me in a fundamental way.
 It opened up a door to another world.
 After the service I went into the gym business and began living and loving bodybuilding 24-7.”

 Bill Pearl purchased a gym in Sacramento in 1954 and competed a couple times in 1956, winning the Mr. USA and the tall class of the Mr. Universe.
 He franchised his gyms to locations throughout Northern California.
 At 5’10″ and around 230 lbs., he competed only three more times, each time in the prestigious NABBA Pro Mr. Universe (held in London), winning in 1961, 1967, and 1971.
-Let’s focus on that last show.
-He was 41, goaded into competing by those who said he was over-the-hill, and he had converted to vegetarianism five years earlier.
-And he defeated the legendary Reg Park as well as 3-time Mr. Olympia Sergio Oliva and future 3-time Mr. Olympia Frank Zane.
+The last two times he was a vegetarian, having removed meat from his diet (but not dairy or eggs) at 35 after a doctor warned him about his cholesterol levels.
+Let’s focus on that final show.
+He was 41, goaded into competing by those who said he was over-the-hill, and he defeated, among others, the legendary Reg Park as well as 3-time Mr. Olympia Sergio Oliva and future 3-time Mr. Olympia Frank Zane.
 And all that 18 years after winning his first Mr. Universe title.
 Take that, haters!

 Bill Pearl never competed in the Mr. Olympia, nor in Joe Weider’s IFBB.
 He could make a good argument that the NABBA Pro Mr. Universe was the superior contest in the 1960s, at least until Sergio Oliva and Arnold Schwarzenegger first faced off in 1969—and maybe not even then if you listened to Pearl.
 “I didn’t compete in the Olympia because I considered it a Mickey Mouse affair,” he explained.
 “Hell, there was one Olympia where only Arnold and Sergio competed , and some guy from the audience jumped up and started to pose, so they gave him third place.
 I’m not knocking the IFBB, but at the time I thought the Olympia was created to promote the Weiders and their organization.”